composi/examples/README.md

 npm start
 ```

-### Simple
+### 1-Simple Projects

 1. image-viewer
 2. slideshow
 3. movie-cards
 4. clock
 5. counter
+6. counters
+7. composi-in-browser

-### Complex
+### 2-Complex Projects

-1. counters
+1. . rick-n-morty
-2. rick-n-morty
+2. hacker-news-minimal
-3. hacker-news-minimal
+3. masterminds
-4. masterminds
+4. todo-list
-5. todo-list
+5. temperature-converter
-6. temperature-converter
+6. spreadsheet
-7. spreadsheet
+7. tic-tac-toe
-8. tic-tac-toe
+8. tour-of-heroes
-9. tour-of-heroes
+9. tour-of-heros tagged-union

 ### In Browseer Experience

-On project shows how to use @composi/core in the browser.
+One of the simple projects, composi-in-browser, shows how to use @composi/core in the browser.
 This takes advantage of the fact that modern browsers can now import ES6 modules.
 The project just needs to be run in the browser using a server such as NPM's [http-server](https://www.npmjs.com/package/http-server).